Logo for Piano Play It

 A chord progression of I-IV-II-V-I in C major.

-"Run Around" by the Blues Traveler could be a good song to practice this chord progression with.
+"Run Around" by the Blues Traveller could be a good song to practice this chord progression with.

 The Sub-Mediant